By Kevin McNeish on Wed, 06/17/2015

 - On the left side of the dialog under Favorites, select Downloads, and then in the right side of the dialog select iAppsReview.sqlite.
-Make sure the Copy items into destination group's folder (if needed) option is selected, and then click the Add button.
-This adds the iAppsReview.sqlite file to the project as shown in Figure 2.
+Make sure the Copy items if needed option is selected, and then click the Add button.
+This adds the iAppsReview.sqlite file to the project as shown in Figure 4.

 This database you just added to the project contains a list of all app categories.
 However, this is not the database that is used by the app in the Simulator (or an a device) at run time.
-When the app first starts up, it checks to see if an iAppsReview.sqlite file already exists in your app's Documents folder (nested below the Simulator folder).
-If it doesn't exist, a copy is made of the iAppsReview.sqlite file in your project and placed in your app's Documents folder;
+When the app first starts up, it checks to see if an iAppsReview.sqlite file already exists in your app's Documents folder.
+If it doesn't exist, a copy is made of the iAppsReview.sqlite file in your app and placed in your app's Documents folder.

-- To see the code that does all of this, in the Project Navigator, select the mmBusinessObject.m file and check out the code located near the top of the persistentStoreCoordinator method as shown in Figure 3.
+- To see the code that does all of this, in the Project Navigator, select the mmBusinessObject.swift file and check out the code located near the top of the persistentStoreCoordinator method:

 The first line of code checks if the copyDatabaseIfNotPresent property is true, and if it is, it gets the app's Documents directory.
 The next section appends the name of the database to get the full path to the database file.

-- To get this logic to kick in, all you have to do is set the copyDatabaseIfNotPresent property to YES in the init method of your ABusinessObject class.
-So, select the ABusinesssObject.m in the Project Navigator and add the line of code shown in Figure 4;
+- To get this logic to kick in, all you have to do is set the copyDatabaseIfNotPresent property to true in the init method of your ABusinessObject class.
+Select the ABusinesssObject.swift in the Project Navigator and you can see the line of code has already been added for you:

 - If you have been following along in this series, the iAppsReview.sqlite database already exists in the Documents folder for the app on your development machine.
 We need to delete the existing iAppsReview database file so that a new database is created from the iAppsReview.sqlite database file you just added to the project.